Futureproof: Progenitor Community on Mars

 Spacecraft like SpaceX’s Starship will be large enough to ferry many people to the Red Planet.

-One way to accommodate new residents of Mars may be to repurpose spacecraft as they are retired into longer-term surface habitats.
+One way to accommodate new residents on Mars may be to repurpose retired spacecraft as they are converted into longer-term surface habitats.

-Taking advantage of existing elements in the Martian soil will be essential to the long-term terraforming of the planet.
+Utilizing existing elements in the Martian soil will be crucial to the long-term terraforming of the planet.

 Terraforming other planets will empower humans to become a multi-planet species and live beyond any potential extinction-level events on Earth.
 How will the new Martian communities survive, thrive, and govern to sustain life on the red planet?